 5. Boost your best content with PPC

-Take a look at which of your content pieces are performing well — be it blogs that get the most views or videos with high engagement.
-Use PPC ads to push these winners in front of a larger audience.
+Take a look at which of your content pieces are performing well and use PPC ads to push those pieces to a larger audience.

 6. Use content to nurture PPC leads